yoon-group/yoon-group.github.io/_posts/2024-07-31-workstations.md

 - An example of setting up a GUI connection on the workstation ‘yoon-group-2’ using the credentials of lindsey is shown below.
 - Download and install turboVNC viewer according to the OS of your local machine ([Download turboVNC Viewer](https://sourceforge.net/projects/turbovnc/)).
-- For Windows users, putty is required ([Download putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)).
+- For Windows users, PuTTY is required ([Download PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)).
 For mac OS users, skip to step 2.

 <div>
-1. Run Putty and enter IP address 10.227.17.189 and a title for your session as shown below.
+1. Run PuTTY and enter IP address 10.227.17.189 and a title for your session as shown below.
 The example below is test; you can have your own title.
 Click Save to save your settings for future use, and then click Open to initiate your SSH tunnel.
 <center><img src="/assets/img/ws1.png" alt="drawing" width="70%"/></center>
 <br>